Steps To Start a Small Business in Kentucky

 - Secure liability insurance, worker’s compensation insurance and other coverage appropriate for your business.

-Steps to starting a business may seem overwhelming, but the Small Business Development Center consultants are available to guide you through the process and ensure you are on the right track to owning and operating a successful small business.
+Steps to starting a business may seem overwhelming, but the Small Business Development Center coaches are available to guide you through the process and ensure you are on the right track to owning and operating a successful small business.